Past and Future

 History of Military Packing

-In early 1900’s the most common shipping containers for military supplies were wood boxes, crates, kegs and barrels.
+In the early 1900s the most common shipping containers for military supplies were wood boxes, crates, kegs, and barrels.
 These containers were heavy-duty, sturdy designs, generally built by craftsmen.
 Some of these, if they were properly cared for, may still be around today.

 Beginning with World War II, the military had failed to recognize that the packaging they had been using would not meet their needs for overseas operations.
 Therefore, many shipped items would arrive wet (no waterproofing), damaged (busted crates or cardboard had failed), rusted (no vapor protection).
 Most all the items would be deemed critical during this time and the military would need to rethink their process which would also include not over-packing and a new system to ensure proper marking.